martisaw/happyfluffymonsters/README.md

 ## Configuration Properties

 Check out the sample config file `hfm.env.dev.example`.
 I'll have two Bots: One for Developing (`hfm.env.dev`) and the other for Production (`hfm.env.prod`).
 To use the prod-environmnent, I have to set an environment variable called `ENV_MODE=prod`.

+The telegram chat_id of you and the bot can be easily figured out.
+Check some guides for that.

 In Powershell, I can to this by setting `$env:ENV_MODE = "prod"`.